 They also locked down some settings and blocked user access to some features of the underlying operating system in order to prevent them from being changed in ways that could render the device vulnerable to hackers.

 Those limitations make Apple devices relatively secure against most common types of threats, but they also limit the types of things you can do with the devices and which apps you can run on them.

 People generally liken the limitations that Apple has placed on their devices to “placing the devices in jail”.

-Jailbreaking an iOS device is much like helping an inmate break out of an actual jail.
+Jailbreaking an iOS device really is much like an inmate breaking out of an actual jail.

 And when they are finally caught (as usually happens), the consequences they have to face for the “jailbreak” can be severe, often adding years to their original sentence.

 They are now free to install any app they wish to install on the jailbroken device with no real limitations, and they can dig deep into the device’s operating system and make any changes they are savvy enough to make.